jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Complex Data.md

   - [Sample](#sample-3)
 ### Type "configuration"
 #### Introduction
-Passing-in the keyword "**configuration**" for the param "data_type", the API returns the Azure's original API response of Virtual Machine, with the details of some associated resources, including Network Interfaces, Network Security Groups.
+Passing-in the keyword "**configuration**" for the param `data_type`, the API returns the Azure's original API response of Virtual Machine, with the details of some associated resources, including Network Interfaces, Network Security Groups.

 #### Content